abhay-error/ERAGA-Educational-RAG-Assistant/README.md

 ## Overview

-**ERAGA** (Enhanced RAG Assistant for General Academics) is a Retrieval-Augmented Generation (RAG) chatbot designed to act like ChatGPT **but powered by your own documents**.
+**ERAGA** (Educational RAG Assistant) is a Retrieval-Augmented Generation (RAG) chatbot designed to act like ChatGPT **but powered by your own documents**.
 Documents are ingested and converted to a vector database (ChromaDB by default), so the assistant answers questions from your custom knowledge base plus optional web search.

 This README is a ready-to-use guide for developers and administrators to install, configure, run, and extend ERAGA.